SharpenYourSword/DataScienceLab4Lawyers/README.md

 ## Typing is Learning
 The brain has evolved to find and digest patterns from a complicated, busy world.
 You need to feed it those patterns repeatedly to develop a new skill.
 You can't learn to tie your shoes only by watching someone else do it.
 You've got to practice with your own hands.

 In other words, TYPE THE EXAMPLES.
 What first seems bizare soon becomes recognizable patterns, understanding and muscle memory.
 Eventually, the commands are as second nature tying your shoes.

-Also, the command line has all sorts of tricks to making typing long words easier, like `tab` for autocompleting file names, and `up arrow` for finding previously typed commands.
-Like I said, the brain evolved to find and digest patterns...
+Typing is control, too.
+This lab introduces essential key strokes that will make you super powerful and save you time.

 ### The right way to use copy and paste
 Some commands are long and complicated.
-Do what I do.
 I copy and paste the long command into my plain text editor.
 Then below the command on a new line, I type the command chareacter by character.
 I do this a few times depending on how well I want to learn the command at that moment.
 Now having typed the command for practice, I might type it in the command line or even just copy and paste it to command line so there are no errors.

 ## The Files